plipp/openapi-differ/README.md

-# OpenAPI-diff
+# OpenAPI-Differ

-Compare two OpenAPI specifications(3.x) and render the difference to html file or markdown file.
+Compare two OpenAPI specifications(**3.x**) and render the difference to html file or markdown file.

 # Requirements
 `jdk1.8+`